percona/pmm/docs/how-to/troubleshoot.md

 ### Unreachable external IP addresses

-!!! tip alert alert-success "When I get an email or page from my system the IP is not reachable from outside my organization how do I fix this?"
+**When I get an email or page from my system the IP is not reachable from outside my organization how do I fix this?**

 To configure your PMM Server’s Public Address, Select *{{icon.cog}} Configuration-->{{icon.setting}} Settings-->Advanced Settings*, and supply an address to use in your alert notifications.

 ### What is 'Alertmanager integration'?

-!!! tip alert alert-success "There’s already an Alertmanager integration tab without me turning it on, I know because I was using your existing Alertmanager integration."
+**There’s already an Alertmanager integration tab without me turning it on, I know because I was using your existing Alertmanager integration.**

 This will continue to work but will be renamed *External Alertmanager*.

 ### Notification channels not working

-!!! tip alert alert-success "I tried to setup a Slack/Email channel but nothing happened."
+**I tried to setup a Slack/Email channel but nothing happened.**

 Before you can use a notification channel you must provide your connection details.

 1. Go to PMM --> PMM Settings--> Communication
 2. Define your SMTP server or Slack incoming webhook URL

 For PagerDuty you can configure in the notification channel tab of Integrated Alerting by supplying your server/routing key.

 ### What's the difference: Username/Password vs Identity/Secret

-!!! tip alert alert-success "In configuring my email server I’m being asked for a Username and Password as well as Identity and Secret.
-What is the difference between these and which do I use or do I need both?"
+**In configuring my email server I’m being asked for a Username and Password as well as Identity and Secret.
+What is the difference between these and which do I use or do I need both?**

 It depends on what kind of authentication your system uses:

-    - LOGIN: Use Username/Password
+- `LOGIN`: Use Username/Password
-    - PLAIN: Use either Username or Identity and Password
+- `PLAIN`: Use either Username or Identity and Password
-    - CRAM-MD5: Use Username and Secret
+- `CRAM-MD5`: Use Username and Secret

 ### Alert Rule Templates is disabled